sksundaram-learning/tanuki/docs/Solaris_Installation.md

 ### Tanuki user

 For the time being, the incoming processor is run via root's crontab, so there is a bit of an ugly setup to get the file ownership in a reasonable state.

+_This ownership business did not work.
+Does tanuki need a valid login shell?_

 ```
 $ pfexec groupadd tanuki